10Kft/10kft-api/sections/zapier-integration.md

 ## Requirements

 * A 10,000ft account
-  * A 10,000ft API Token accessible via settings in your account
 * A Zapier account
 * Optionally, an account with each service that will be connected with 10,000ft via Zapier